elipickh/Audible_full_scraper/README.md

 * Release date
 * Length
 * Language
-* Ratings (separately for each of the 1 to 5 star ratings):
+* Ratings (separately for each of the 1- to 5-star ratings):
   * Overall
   * Performance
   * Story